sweeden-ttu/legal-luminary/_pages/bail-bonds.md

 ---

 <p class="intro-text">
-When someone you care about has been arrested and taken to jail, time matters.
+When someone an individual cares about has been arrested and taken to jail, time matters.
 Getting them released quickly requires reliable bail bond services.
 Bad Boy Bail Bonds of Texas offers professional, compassionate bail bond assistance 24 hours a day, 7 days a week, with flexible payment options and nationwide coverage.
 </p>

 ## Understanding Bail Bonds